Mike Tauchman

-Michael Robert Tauchman (born December 3, 1990) is an American professional baseball outfielder in the Chicago Cubs organization.
-He has played in Major League Baseball (MLB) for the Colorado Rockies, New York Yankees, and San Francisco Giants, and in the KBO League for the Hanwha Eagles.
+Michael Robert Tauchman (born December 3, 1990) is an American professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies, New York Yankees, San Francisco Giants, and Chicago Cubs, and in the KBO League for the Hanwha Eagles.
 In his senior year of college in 2013 at Bradley University he batted .425, leading all NCAA Division I baseball players.
 The Rockies selected Tauchman in the 10th round of the 2013 MLB draft.
 He made his MLB debut in 2017.

 Early life

 Tauchman attended William Fremd High School in Palatine, Illinois, where he played baseball, and was also the quarterback and safety for the football team.
 In baseball, he batted .490 and was named Mid-Suburban League West Player of the Year as a senior.
 In football, he led a second-half comeback against future NFL quarterback Jimmy Garoppolo in a game during his senior year.

 He attended Bradley University, majored in business management & administration, and played college baseball for the Bradley Braves.
 In 2013, his senior year, Tauchman batted .425 (leading all NCAA Division I)/.513 (leading the Missouri Valley Conference)/.591(1st) with 52 runs (2nd), 15 doubles (6th), 5 triples (3rd), 2 home runs, 41 RBIs (8th), 10 HBP (4th), and 28 stolen bases (2nd) in 30 attempts.
 He won the 2013 MVC Baseball Player of the Year Award, was a Rawlings/American Baseball Coaches Association First Team All-American, First Team All-MVC, and named to the MVC All-Defensive Team.